Ngozi Ukazu

-Early life and education
+Early life

-Ukazu grew up in Houston, Texas.
+Ngozi Ukazu grew up in Houston, Texas.
 She attended Bellaire High School, where she contributed to the school’s newspaper, The Three Penny Press, as the comics editor.
 She is the daughter of Nigerian parents.
 She studied computer science, obtaining a degree in Computing and The Arts from Yale University in 2013 and earned a masters degree in Sequential Art from the Savannah College of Art and Design in 2015.

 Career

 Ukazu launched Check, Please! as a webcomic in 2013 after writing a screenplay about Eric "Bitty" Bittle, a gay college freshman and champion figure skater who joins a hockey team.

 Ukazu created a Kickstarter campaign in 2015 to print the first volume of the comic; the campaign resulted in the highest-funded comics project in Kickstarter's history.
 In 2018, the first installment, Check, Please!: #Hockey, was published by First Second Books.
 The sequel, Check, Please!: Sticks & Scones, was a New York Times bestseller in May 2020.

+For DC Comics she created the graphic novel Barda in 2024, both writing and illustrating.

+Her latest graphic novel, Flip, was published in September 2025.